FAQ

 Is the heat transfer fluid in HyperCool safe for IT equipment, and what fluids are used?

 Yes, the heat transfer fluid used in HyperCool is entirely safe for IT equipment and will not damage the server, even in the unlikely event of a leak.
 The system uses fluids like Opteon SF33 and R-1233zd, both nonconductive and noncorrosive.
-This fluid is designed to be maintenance-free and never needs replacement.
+This heat transfer fluid is designed to be maintenance-free and never needs replacement.
 Additionally, it has an ozone depletion potential (ODP) of 0 and a very low global warming potential (GWP), making it environmentally friendly.

 -